-UK Customs Rules in 2026: What Travellers Can and Cannot Bring
+UK Customs Rules 2026: What You Can (and Can't) Bring Into the UK

 Since 12 April 2025, it has been illegal to bring a piece of French cheese or a slice of Serrano ham across the UK border, even in your sandwich, even from duty-free.
-That foot-and-mouth ban is one of several changes that have quietly redrawn the customs map.
-This is the 2026 guide to what you can and cannot bring into the UK, straight from HMRC's current rules.
+That ban is one of several changes that have quietly redrawn the customs map.
+These are the current rules, straight from HMRC.

-On top of these monetary and quantity limits sits a separate layer of rules about what can come in at all.
-Some goods are banned outright regardless of quantity or declared value — controlled drugs, offensive weapons, self-defence sprays, endangered species.
-Others are restricted and require a licence or permit — firearms, explosives, ammunition, items protected by the Convention on International Trade in Endangered Species.
+Beyond these monetary and quantity limits sits a separate layer of rules about what can enter at all.
+Some goods are banned outright regardless of declared value — controlled drugs, offensive weapons, self-defence sprays, endangered species products.
+Others are restricted and require a licence or permit.
 Since April 2025, almost all meat and dairy products from EU countries have been added to the banned list following foot-and-mouth outbreaks across central Europe.

-The headline personal allowance for "other goods" covers everything that is not alcohol or tobacco.
-It is intentionally broad: perfume and cosmetics, electronics, clothing, watches, jewellery, souvenirs, handbags, children's toys, kitchenware, sporting equipment, gifts for family, art and antiques.
-The £390 figure represents the total value of these items you can bring in without paying tax or duty.
-If you arrive by private plane or private boat for pleasure, the allowance drops to £270, a long-standing HMRC provision aimed at reducing opportunities for wealthy travellers to avoid duty on lifestyle purchases.
+The personal allowance for "other goods" covers everything that is not alcohol or tobacco: electronics, clothing, watches, jewellery, perfume, gifts, souvenirs, art, kitchenware, sporting equipment.
+The £390 figure is the total combined value of all such items.
+Arrive by private plane or private boat for pleasure and the figure drops to £270 — a long-standing HMRC provision aimed at reducing duty avoidance by wealthy travellers.

-The rules state that goods must be transported by you personally and either used by you, someone in your household, or given as a gift.
-Items you plan to sell, trade or use commercially are excluded from the personal allowance entirely, and have to be declared through the merchandise-in-baggage procedure at the border with separate VAT and duty calculations.
-A Border Force officer who suspects the nature or quantity of goods indicates commercial intent can question you, require proof of personal use, and seize the goods if they conclude the allowance does not apply.
+Goods must be transported by you personally and either used by you, someone in your household, or given as a gift.
+Items you plan to sell, trade or use commercially are excluded from the personal allowance entirely and must be declared through the merchandise-in-baggage procedure, which has separate VAT and duty calculations.
+A Border Force officer who suspects commercial intent can question you, require proof of personal use, and seize the goods if they conclude the allowance does not apply.

-Personal allowances cannot be pooled or shared.
-Two adults travelling together each have their own £390 allowance, but they cannot combine them to bring back a single £780 item tax-free.
-If one person is carrying a £500 watch, that person pays tax and duty on the full £500, regardless of how much their travelling companion is carrying.
-The allowance belongs to the individual, not the trip.
+Allowances cannot be pooled.
+Two adults travelling together each have their own £390, but they cannot combine them to bring back a single £780 item tax-free.
+If one person is carrying a £500 watch, that person pays duty on the full £500, regardless of what their companion is carrying.

-One important exemption sits alongside the allowance: items you already owned in the UK and are bringing back are not counted at all.
-Under returned goods relief, a laptop you took with you on holiday, a phone you had before leaving, a camera you bought in London last year — all of these return without affecting your £390.
+One important exemption sits alongside the allowance: items you already owned in the UK and are bringing back do not count at all.
+Under returned goods relief, a laptop you took on holiday, a phone you carried with you, a camera you bought in London last year — all of these return without affecting your £390.
 The challenge is proving prior UK ownership if asked.
-Receipts, insurance documents, photographs with timestamps or even serial-number records can all help.
+Receipts, insurance documents, photographs with timestamps or serial-number records can all serve as evidence.

-Goods bought in an airport duty-free shop count toward your personal allowance exactly the same as goods bought anywhere else.
-The term "duty-free" refers to the seller not charging you VAT at the point of purchase — it does not mean exempt at the UK border.
+Goods bought in airport duty-free shops count toward your personal allowance exactly the same as goods bought anywhere else.
+"Duty-free" refers to the seller not charging you VAT at the point of purchase — it does not mean exempt at the UK border.
 A £250 perfume from Charles de Gaulle duty-free plus a £200 camera from central Paris adds up to £450, which is over the £390 allowance and taxable in full.

-Alcohol allowances are generous by international standards, which surprises visitors from the United States where duty-free limits are strict.
-The UK allows adult travellers to bring in forty-two litres of beer and eighteen litres of still wine as a matter of course.
-On top of that, you can bring in either four litres of spirits over 22% ABV, or nine litres of fortified wine, sparkling wine, cider, or any alcoholic drink under 22% ABV.
-The last category can be split: you could bring in two litres of spirits and four and a half litres of fortified wine, each being half of your allowance in that combined category.
+Alcohol allowances are generous by international standards.
+Adult travellers can bring in forty-two litres of beer and eighteen litres of still wine without any declaration.
+On top of that, you choose either four litres of spirits over 22% ABV, or nine litres of fortified wine, sparkling wine, cider, or any alcoholic drink under 22% ABV.
+You can split the last category proportionally: two litres of spirits and four and a half litres of fortified wine, for example, each being half of its respective allowance.

 | Category | Allowance per adult | Notes |